1.

 I asked her what she will do with the stories.

-She told me that she likes listening to stories and wants to start collecting them in the form of audio and writing.
+She told me that she likes listening to stories and wants to

 I asked her if she was French.